 Rennes is the capital of Brittany in north western France, as well as the Ille-et-Vilaine department.
 It is a medium sized town with 240,000 inhabitants (known as Rennais), a third of which are students.
 Much of the city has been modernised and there is a new shopping mall located in the centre called La Visitation which is patronised by locals and students alike.
 A busy, thriving city, Rennes has much to see and do.
 Plenty of restaurants and shopping facilities, there is a buzz throughout the year.
 Brittany’s culinary history has always delighted the most discerning palates and the quality and variety of its produce has made it the second most gastronomic region in France.
 Local industries include car manufacturing and telecommunications.

-Hotels in Rennes
+Book a Hotel in Rennes

 Rennes derives its name from a Celtic tribe called the Riedones.
 Rennes sits on a hill at the confluence of the Vilaine and the Ille rivers and was the political and religious centre covering most of Brittany.
 It was conquered by Julius Caesar in 57BC and was quickly ‘Romanised’ with the benefits of peace and superior development.
 As the Empire weakened with attacks from German tribesmen, strong fortifications were constructed using red clay brickwork which gave the town the nickname The Red City.
 At the time of Saxon attacks in sub-Roman Britain, many refugees fled to France and thus the region became known as Little Britain and then Brittany.
 In 851 AD the Bretons were strong enough to declare full independence under the Dukes of Brittany.